Installation for Developers

 git submodule update --init --recursive in the main project directory.

-A C++ compiler supporting C++17 and a minimum CMake version of 3.14 are required to build the project.
+A C++ compiler supporting C++17, a minimum CMake version of 3.14 and OpenMP is required to build the project.

 Our projects use CMake as the main build configuration tool.
 Building a project using CMake is a two-stage process.
 First, CMake needs to be configured by calling